NREL/nrelWattileExt/test/README.md

    4. `folio_his.zinc`

    Alternatively, transfer these files manually to your SkySpark project's `io` directory using your operating system.
+(If you intend to develop the extension functions, also upload the TRIO files from the repository's `lib/` directory now.
+See *Notes*.)

-6. To import the setup function `testEnvironmentSetup()`, execute the following command in the *Tools* app, *Shell* tab:
+7. To import the setup function `testEnvironmentSetup()`, execute the following command in the *Tools* app, *Shell* tab:

    ```
    ioReadTrio(`io/setup.trio`).map(rec => diff(null, rec, {add})).commit
    ```

-   (If the setup function already exists in the current project, skip this step.
+   (If the setup function already exists in the current project, skip this step or remove the existing function first.
 Otherwise you will end up with a duplicate setup function.)

-7. In the *Tools* app, *Shell* tab, execute the newly imported `testEnvironmentSetup()` function:
+8. In the *Tools* app, *Shell* tab, execute the newly imported `testEnvironmentSetup()` function:

    ```
    testEnvironmentSetup()
    ```

+   See *Notes* below for some configuration options you can pass to the `testEnvironmentSetup()` function.

-To check that the test environment is correctly configured, you can run the following command from the SkySpark  after completing steps 1-7 above:
+To check that the test environment is correctly configured, you can run the following command from the SkySpark  after completing steps 1-8 above:

 ```
 readAll(point and his).hisRead(2021-12-01)